lexeme78557/lexeme78557.github.io/_projects/final_project.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/p2_chart5.json" style="width: 100%"></vegachart>

+Same as we saw in Chicago, for Los Angeles the peaks also occurred in December 2021 along with January 2022.
+It seems that these are the two most severe months across America.

+<vegachart schema-url="{{ site.baseurl }}/assets/json/p2_chart6.json" style="width: 100%"></vegachart>

 Below is where we can put some links to both the data and the analysis code as buttons: